AaltoSciComp/scicomp-docs/news/index.rst

 News
 ====

-*29/10/2020* Today at 21:30 Helsinki time, join us for another live episode of  Research Software Hour on https://twitch.tv/RSHour Tonight: git-annex to version control your data and HPC cluster etiquette.
+*10/11/2020* Our course on `Matlab Basics </training/scip/matlab-basics/>`__ starts today.
+See `the course webpage <https://version.aalto.fi/gitlab/eglerean/matlabcourse/-/tree/master/AY20202021/MatlabBasics2020#matlab-basics-2020-ay-2020-2021>`__ for more info.

 Check `other hands-on trainings coming in November </training/>`__.
 Join our `daily garage </help/garage/>`__ if you have issues to discuss related to computing or data management.
 If you are into research software, join our `Research Software Hour <https://researchsoftwarehour.github.io/>`__ Twitch show, every thursday at 21:30 (Helsinki time).

 News archive
 ~~~~~~~~~~~~

+*29/10/2020* Today at 21:30 Helsinki time, join us for another live episode of  Research Software Hour on https://twitch.tv/RSHour Tonight: git-annex to version control your data and HPC cluster etiquette.

 *26/10/2020* Tomorrow day 4 of our online CodeRefinery workshop.
 Materials are available here https://coderefinery.github.io/2020-10-20-online and if you did not register, you can watch it live at https://www.twitch.tv/coderefinery.